projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Currently, ACRN can boot Linux and Android guest OSes.
 For Android guest OS, ACRN provides a VM environment with two worlds: normal world and trusty world.
-The Android OS runs in the the normal world.
+The Android OS runs in the normal world.
 The trusty OS and security sensitive applications run in the trusty world.
 The trusty world can see the memory of normal world, but normal world cannot see trusty world.